 - A boundary can be set easily in spite of the road or concrete.

 - Can be used with any number of dog

 - Coverage area is less than 25 acres.

 - There is no way to exclude any portion from the circular boundary but the radius can be adjusted.

 Dog Fence Reviews

-Wireless systems have more advantages as compared to the wired or in-ground fence systems.
-There are many varieties of wireless electric dog fence systems on the market, but all houses and needs of people are different.
+Wireless systems have more advantages as compared to wired or in-ground fence systems.
+There are many varieties of wireless electric dog fence systems on the market, but all houses and the needs of people are different.
 So one must choose a product that matches their needs.
-As a result of our research, we have listed some dog fence reviews here which are economical and appears to be the Best Wireless Invisible Fence systems.
+As a result of our research, we have listed some dog fence reviews here which are economical and appear to be the Best Wireless Invisible Fence systems.